What is the UCGSES?

 All graduate and professional students will receive an email inviting them to participate in the UCGSES.
 This site will also have a link to the survey after the 2023 UCGSES opens in April.

 Participation in this survey is entirely voluntary.
 Your decision whether to participate in the survey will not affect your relationship with UC Davis, your academic program, or benefits to which you may otherwise be entitled.

-While there may not be any direct benefit to you from participating, UCGSES gives students an opportunity to comment on the quality of the education they receive, student services, and other aspects of their experience that help the University evaluate and improve programs and services.
+UCGSES is an opportunity for graduate and professional students to share their opinions.
+Data from the survey about the quality of the education, student services, and other aspects of the graduate experience help the University evaluate and improve programs and services.

 As an appreciation for your time and as an incentive for participation, UCGSES completers will be automatically entered into drawings for gift cards ranging in value from $25 to $200.
 There will be at least four prizes awarded per week for four weeks.
 The earlier you complete the survey the more chances you’ll have to win!
 The exact odds of winning a prize depends on the number of students who complete and submit a survey.
 Winners will be notified via their UC Davis email address about how to claim their prize.
 If you want to be entered into the drawings without submitting the survey, please email firstname.lastname@example.org.

 The UCGSES engages sensitive topics around campus climate, including sexual harassment, discrimination, and student mental health.
 We need this information to understand and improve the environment on campus, but responses to the survey may not be reviewed immediately.
 If you have experienced or witnessed incidents that concern you, or if you need to take immediate action or disclose dangerous situations, you should contact the appropriate campus resource: